stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

 great illness of eighteen years before, whence his present disorders proceeded.
 No sooner had the venerable practitioner saved his colleague than he himself succumbed to the grim enemy he had fought.
-Perhaps the strain had been too great; for Dr. Mu&ntilde;oz made it whisperingly clear&mdash;though not in detail&mdash;that the methods of healing had been most extraordinary, involving scenes and processes not welcomed by elderly and conservative Galens.
+Perhaps the strain had been too great; for Dr. Mu&ntilde;oz made it whisperingly clear--though not in detail--that the methods of healing had been most extraordinary, involving scenes and processes not welcomed by elderly and conservative Galens.

   As the weeks passed, I observed with regret that my new friend was indeed slowly